d4ndo/pass2gorilla/README.md

 ##Recommended

 Do not store any password unencrypted on your hard drive.
-Use some ramdrive:
+Use some ramdisk:

 ```bash
 sudo mkdir /mnt/ramdisk